Aethylred/puppet-puppetdashboard/README.md

 * **apache_user**: This sets the user that the web server runs as.
 The default value is provided by the Puppetlabs Apache Module.
 * **disable_webrick**: If this parameter is set to `true` the Puppet Dashboard webrick service is disabled.
 Enabling this service is not recommended.
 Using both webrick and Apache is probably dangerous.
 The default value is `true`.
 * **enable_workers**: If this parameter is set to `true` then the Puppet Dasboard Worker process management service will be enabled and configured.
 The default value is true.
+* **secret_token**: This parameter is used to set the secret token used to identify cookies used by the Dashboard web applications.
+Setting this as a parameter is preferable to using generating one randomly on each install using the bundle script (`echo "secret_token: '$(bundle exec rake secret)'" >> config/settings.yml`) as this ensures consistency when installing the Dashboard.
+The default is to leave this undefined, which results in no secret token being specified in the settings file.

 ### The `puppetdashboard::config` class